SuperSonicSites/inteck3d/content/portfolio/yearling.md

 ---
-title: Yearling Renovation
+title: Kitchen and Bath Remodel
 description: This project showcases a main floor renovation consisting of mainly cabinets and an upstairs bathroom renovation.
 Customer wanted to see the space with a specific style of cabinetry, tile, countertop, handles and pulls.
 A new bathroom layout is also showcased.
-bannerh1: Yearling Renovation
+bannerh1: Kitchen and Bath Remodel
 layout: post
-slug: yearling-bathroom
+slug: Kitchen-Bath-Remodel
 thumbnail: img/Yearling1.jpg

 heading: A Stellar Renovation Project